xijo/betterplace_apidocs/sections/project_details.md

 The details of a betterplace.org project (donate money).

 **For [betterplace.org clients](../README.md#client-api):**
-Use this resource like `/clients/PERMALINK/projects/ID.json`
+Use this resource as follows: `/clients/PERMALINK/projects/ID.json`

 ## URL Parameters